jojo141185/mopidy-docker/README.md

 - TuneIn
 - MusicBox & Party Webclient
 ## Prerequisites
-You need to have Docker up and running on a Linux machine, and the current user must be allowed to run containers (this usually means that the current user belongs to the "docker" group).
+You need to have Docker up and running on a Linux machine.

+and the current user must be allowed to run containers (this usually means that the current user belongs to the "docker" group).

 You can verify whether your user belongs to the "docker" group with the following command:
 `getent group | grep docker`